Furrah/blog/content/greenhouse/mains-switch-over.md

 <div class="container">
   <div class="row">
     <div class="col">
-      The <a href="https://www.geya.net/product/single-function-time-relay-grt8-b1/" target="_blank">GRT8-B1</a> is a 24V time delay relay which can be configured to delay up to 10 days with a reset function.
+      The <a href="https://www.geya.net/product/single-function-time-relay-grt8-b1/" target="_blank">GRT8-B1</a> is a 24V time delay relay that can be configured to delay up to 10 days with a reset function.
     </div>
     <div class="col">
       <p align="center">